ipfs/ipfs-docs/docs/concepts/ipns.md

    ipfs daemon
    ```

-1. Create the file that you want to set up with IPNS.
+1. Open another command line window and create the file that you want to set up with IPNS.
 For the tutorial, we're just going to create a simple _hello world_ file:

    ```shell
    echo "Hello IPFS" > hello.txt